American Model Alexa Collins Rocks Itty-Bitty White Bikini On Instagram

 “You are absolutely gorgeous,” one person wrote.

-Another said that Alexa was “outrageous gorgeous.”
+Another said that Alexa was “outrageous [sic] gorgeous.”

 Others took the opportunity to wish the Instagram model a happy birthday, though she does not officially celebrate until October 12.